John Daly (gambler)

-John Daly (1838 – April 26, 1906) was an American sportsman, professional gambler and underworld figure in New York during the late 19th century.
+John Daly (c.
+1838 – April 26, 1906) was an American sportsman, professional gambler and underworld figure in New York during the late 19th century.
 A protégé of John Morrissey, he was involved in illegal gambling on Broadway and in Midtown Manhattan for over thirty years.
 He was also among the principal rivals of "Honest" John Kelly up until the turn of the 20th century and was considered one of the most successful and wealthiest gamblers in New York at the time of his death.

 Biography

-John Daly was born in Troy, New York in 1838.
+John Daly was born in Troy, New York in about 1838.
 He became interested in gambling at an early age spending much of his time at the local gambling house, one of many owned by sportsman John Morrissey, with whom he soon became acquainted.
 Daly became a protégé of his and was eventually brought to New York where he earned a small fortune by the late 1860s.
 He owned a number of establishments, such as the Long Branch Club in Long Branch, New Jersey; however, his popular Broadway gaming resort was the one that he was most associated with.
 Daly later moved his gambling operations uptown and, in 1885, opened "John Daly's" at West Twenty-Ninth Street, which became nationally known and one of the most popular spots in the city during the next twenty years.